Head to Head Contrast: Dionics (OTCMKTS:DION) and BrightView (NYSE:BV)

-BrightView (NYSE:BV) and Dionics (OTCMKTS:DION) are both consumer discretionary companies, but which is the better stock?
-We will compare the two businesses based on the strength of their dividends, analyst recommendations, earnings, profitability, valuation, institutional ownership and risk.
+Dionics (OTCMKTS:DION) and BrightView (NYSE:BV) are both computer and technology companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, profitability, valuation, risk, earnings and dividends.

-93.3% of BrightView shares are held by institutional investors.
-3.3% of BrightView shares are held by insiders.
-Comparatively, 26.1% of Dionics shares are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-BrightView has a beta of 1.42, suggesting that its share price is 42% more volatile than the S&P 500.
-Comparatively, Dionics has a beta of 1.05, suggesting that its share price is 5% more volatile than the S&P 500.
+Dionics has a beta of 1.04, meaning that its share price is 4% more volatile than the S&P 500.
+Comparatively, BrightView has a beta of 1.42, meaning that its share price is 42% more volatile than the S&P 500.

-This table compares BrightView and Dionics’ net margins, return on equity and return on assets.
+This table compares Dionics and BrightView’s net margins, return on equity and return on assets.

 |Net Margins